MrCogito/Adversarial_DRL/README.md

 While selecting a training environment, several factors were taken into consideration:
 1. The environment must be competitive and support multi-agent interaction, allowing control over the policies of multiple agents.
 2. The game's dimensionality can not be too small, since this attack method achieve better results in high-dimensional games [Gleave et al. (2019)](https://arxiv.org/abs/1905.10615).
-3. The game's dimensionality can not be to big due to time and resources limitations.
+3. The game's dimensionality can not be to big due to time and resource limitations.

+This method proved effective in both continuous (MuJoCo) and discrete (Go) action spaces, showing that it was not limited by the nature of the action space—discrete or continuous.
 Given those considerations, [Petting-Zoo Connect Four](https://pettingzoo.farama.org/tutorials/sb3/connect_four/) environment has been chosen.
+Game rules from Petting-zoo documentation:
+> Connect Four is a 2-player turn based game, where players must connect four of their tokens vertically, horizontally or diagonally.
+The players drop their respective token in a column of a standing grid, where each token will fall until it reaches the bottom of the column or reaches an existing token.
+Players cannot place a token in a full column, and the game ends when either a player has made a sequence of 4 tokens, or when all 7 columns have been filled.

+State space of (6x7x3), and action space of 7 seemed to be big enough to perform adversarial policy attack.
+Atari pong environment was also considered, but because its observation size (210x160x3) is larger and there were no pre-trained deep-learning agents available, it was not chosen due to time and resource limitations during this project.

-Both agents were using same architecture([DQN with masking](https://docs.agilerl.com/en/latest/api/algorithms/dqn.html)) and hyperparameters:
+Both agents were using same architecture([DQN with masking](https://docs.agilerl.com/en/latest/api/algorithms/dqn.html)) The architecture is a Convolutional Neural Network with an input layer accepting a 6x7 grid and two hidden layers, each with 64 units followed by an output layer of size 7 corresponding to possible actions in the environment.
+All hyperparameters:
 '''

         INIT_HP = {